Chart Color Schemes

 Household Composition

-Cobar features high concentrations of lone person households, with a fairly typical median household size
+Cobar features high concentrations of lone person households, with a lower-than-average median household size

-Family households constitute 64.2% of all households, including 25.7% couples with children, 26.7% couples without children, and 10.4% single parent families.
-Non-family households account for the remaining 35.8%, with lone person households at 33.5% and group households comprising 2.3%.
-The median household size is 2.3 people, which aligns with the average in the Rest of NSW.
+Family households dominate at 64.2% of all households, comprising 25.7% couples with children, 26.7% couples without children, and 10.4% single parent families.
+Non-family households make up the remaining 35.8%, with lone person households at 33.5% and group households comprising 2.3% of the total.
+The median household size of 2.3 people is smaller than the Regional NSW average of 2.4.

 Frequently Asked Questions - Households